fgcz/BioBeamer/README.md

 POPD
 ```

 # Principle

-The BioBeamer enhances the following Windows script by adding:
+The BioBeamer enhances the following windows script by adding:
 - reading configurations for various instruments
 - filtering
 - loggin